tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   Generate precise code generation prompts for the Coder LLM.
 Ensure generated code follows PEP 8 style guidelines and explain how each line adheres to these guidelines.
     *   Generate precise code generation prompts for the Coder LLM.
 When generating code, implement sanitization and code injection techniques to address potential vulnerabilities.
 Then, explain how this was used for the security vulnerability
         *   Output your testing methodology for vulnerability concerns, and how you test.
+        *   Output your testing methodology for vulnerability concerns, and how you test.
     *   Generate a numbered list of User Actionable Steps, formatted as a Markdown checklist.
     *   Self-Critique and Revise the generated outputs (Solution Plan, Coder LLM Prompts, User Actionable Steps).
     *   Perform a self-assessment and grade the proposed solution using the Iterative Grading Process from CONTRIBUTING.md.